Want a pizza recipe to do with your kids? Look no further.

 Top it off!

-When making the pizza any toppings are fair game.
-We have used canned pizza sauce, tomato paste, pasta sauce, alfredo sauce and no sauce.
-For meat options, cut up ham, cooked hamburger meat, grilled chicken, sliced hotdogs, sliced firm tofu or meatless sausage or your more traditional pepperoni can all be used.
+When making the pizza, any toppings are fair game.
+We have used canned pizza sauce, tomato paste, pasta sauce, alfredo sauce, and no sauce.
+Furthermore, for meat options, cut-up ham, cooked hamburger meat, grilled chicken, sliced hotdogs, sliced firm tofu or meatless sausage, or your more traditional pepperoni can all be used.
 Cheese can be anything as long as it is shredded.
-Using a box grater is an awesome way to get your kids involved in the kitchen.
-To keep little hands safe you can wrap the block of cheese with a cloth napkin or kitchen towel.
+Also, a box grater is an awesome way to get your kids involved in the kitchen.
+To keep little hands safe, you can wrap the block of cheese with a cloth napkin or kitchen towel.
 Mozzarella slices can be added as block mozzarella is hard to shred.
-In our house, we like to add Sautéed onions, sliced peppers, chopped pickled artichoke hearts, and olives.
-Dried oregano and extra garlic (fresh, dried or garlic scapes) are always added on top of everything.
+We like to add Sautéed onions, sliced peppers, chopped pickled artichoke hearts, and olives in our house.
+Dried oregano and extra garlic (fresh, dried, or garlic scapes) are always added on top of everything.

 The best part is everyone gets what they want.
-My little Fox loves tomato paste, 2-3 pieces of turkey pepperoni and Mexican blend cheese with lots of dried oregano on top or fresh basil leaves.
+My kid loves tomato paste, 2-3 pieces of turkey pepperoni, and Mexican blend cheese with lots of dried oregano on top or fresh basil leaves!

 The Friday Night Pizza Recipe

 This sensory recipe will provide you with one large pizza or 4 small individual pizzas.
 For kids who don’t want any unwanted ingredients to touch their food individual pizzas are perfect.
 This recipe can also be doubled if you are serving more people or want extra leftovers.